raynerz/java-opensource/frontend/README.md

 # Spring Security Workshop

 For securing the API gateway we decided to implement an Oauth2 security configuration.
+OAuth 2.0 is the industry-standard protocol for authorization.
+OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
+For this task, we have decided to rely on a Oauth2 provider to manage the authorization server and all the user management.
+The process would be very similar for implementing other similar SSO services.

 The following dependencies were added to the frontend-service